Samrat-Doi/Music-Recommendation-System/README.md

 """insert correlation_visualization_4.png here"""
 -Strong Negative Co-Relations between Features with threshold =  -0.5 *Hence, 'acousticness' is negatively correlated with 'energy' and 'loudness'.*

+## DESIGN AND PROTOTYPE
+Let's start with the requirements:
+    -Functional requirements:
+        * The input will be the song name and the artist's name.
+The recommendation model goal/output is to find the top ten related songs to the input.
+        * It analyzes the input and then uses the provided Spotify dataset/API to get the output.
+    -Non-functional requirements:
+        * The model should obtain the highest accuracy possible by getting the most related songs to input.
+        * The model should be optimized to require as low computational power as possible.
+The model performance will be then evaluated using evaluation metrics.

+# Software Development Stage.
+## Model Building:

+Clustering
+ - We divided the tracks into clusters (as there are existed track genres) and recommend to the user according to cluster and popularity.
+ - Very fast algorithm

+Choosing the features
+ - Correlation is used on reducing the tracks dataset features to the most important one.
+ - PCA is used on reducing the most important features into other pca components that maintains the highest variability of the data.

+Content-Based Filtering
+ - We used track features and created the track metadata feature which includes the the artist + album + track name and got the mean of the similarity
+ (using cosaine similarity) due to track features and track metadata feature. and recommend to the user according to similarity and popularity.
+ - As it takes 20 minutes to iterate over all the tracks
+ - Very accurate algorithm

+## Recommendations:
+ - We can improve our content-based recommendation algorithm.
+ - We can recommend the songs relative to the song name, artist instead of the song name only to get more accurate result.

+## Deployment:
+ - Flask
+We create our app by using flask , then deployed it to Heroku.
+ - Heroku
+We deploy our flask app to Heroku.com.
+In this way, we can share our app on the internet with others.
+We prepared the needed files to deploy our app
+successfully:
+     -  Procfile: contains run statements for app file and setup.sh.
+     -  requirements.txt: contains the libraries must be downloaded by Heroku to run app file (app.py) successfully
+     -  model.py: contains the python code of the recommendation system algorithm.